nebnamwen/buttonbox_c/README.txt

            *setting release to 0 can result in a click when a note is released so it's recommended to use a small but positive value even when you want notes to stop "immediately"

+delay -- the time interval (in seconds) after a key is pressed before the
+         envelope attack begins (the release of the key is not delayed)
+         value: a decimal number >= 0
+         default: 0

+         *chronologically in the progress of the envelope this should be first but it's placed last since it will be the most frequently omitted

 -- waveforms --